7 Ways RTLS Software Improves Healthcare with Application Interoperability

-Announcement icon Our whitepaper on RTLS is out now!
+Announcement icon Our technical white paper on BLE 5.1 + RTLS is out now!
 Click here to download .

-What is Interoperability in healthcare?
+What is Interoperability in RTLS healthcare?

-In healthcare, interoperability denotes the capacity of diverse information technology systems and software applications to communicate, exchange data, and utilize the
+In healthcare, interoperability denotes the capacity of diverse information technology systems and software applications to communicate, exchange data, and utilize the shared information efficiently.

 The integration of location services